Get an annual AARP membership for only $9. Offer ends 12/11.

 How to Purchase Oticon Hearing Aids

-Since Oticon partners with hearing centers across the country to provide hearing aids to older adults, the first step you’ll need to take is to visit their website to locate a hearing clinic near you.
-By reading through this guide and browsing the Oticon website, you may already have an idea of which hearing aid you’d like to try.
+Since Oticon partners with hearing centers nationwide to provide hearing aids to older adults, the first step you’ll need to take is to visit their website to locate a hearing clinic near you.
+By reading through this guide and browsing the Oticon website, you may already know which hearing aid you’d like to try.
 Upon your initial visit to the hearing clinic, a licensed professional will conduct a hearing test and partner with you to determine which Oticon hearing aid will be best for your lifestyle and hearing loss.
-Next, they will order your hearing aid and upon its arrival make sure it fits well and provide you with any accessories or cleaning tools you’ll need.
-You’ll make routine trips to the hearing center to make adjustments and maintenance as needed.
+Next, they will order your hearing aid and, upon arrival, make sure it fits well and provide you with any accessories or cleaning tools you’ll need.
+You’ll make routine trips to the hearing center to adjust and maintain it as needed.

 Money-Saving Tip: